335 Brooks Hall

 Business School Overview

 The Terry College of Business at University of Georgia offers graduate programs in these departments and concentrations: accounting, economics, entrepreneurship, finance, general management, insurance, marketing, management information systems, production/operations management, real estate, and quantitative analysis/statistics and operations research.
-Its tuition is full-time: $11,916 per year (in-state); full-time: $29,626 per year (out-of-state); executive: $74,000 total program (in-state); and executive: $79,000 total program (out-of-state).
-At graduation, 65.8 percent of graduates of the full-time program are employed.
+Its tuition is full-time: $12,400 per year (in-state); full-time: $30,420 per year (out-of-state); part-time: $51,000 total program (in-state); part-time: $63,000 total program (out-of-state); executive: $74,000 total program (in-state); and executive: $74,000 total program (out-of-state).
+At graduation, 63.4 percent of graduates of the full-time program are employed.

 Drawing from the Atlanta area’s roots in hip hop, jazz, and R&B, the Terry College of Business at the University of Georgia offers students a certificate program in music business.
 The music program is in addition to a variety of advanced degree offerings, which include Internet technology, marketing research, business administration, and accountancy.
 Additionally, a joint degree offering with the university’s law school allows students to work on a J.D. and M.B.A. simultaneously, completing both in four years instead of the typical five.